wp-plugins/landing-pages/readme.txt

 * Extend functionality with our growing repository of <a href="http://www.inboundnow.com/market/category/landing-pages/extensions/">third party add ons</a>.
 * Easily implement your own custom landing page design.

-This plugin is form agnostic meaning it will work with any form system you use.

-Recommended form plugins (Gravity forms, Ninja Forms or Contact form 7)

 = About the Plugin =

 http://www.youtube.com/watch?v=flEd0sRTFUo